decentralized-hse/practice/07-crdt/README.md

 where `src` is the replica `id`.
 It is assumed, that we received updates from replica `src` all the way up to `seq`.

-Bare TLV for a version vector is a sequence of `V` records each containing one id64 as a zipped seq-src pair (see ZipUint64Pair).
+Bare TLV for a version vector is a sequence of `V` records (yes, `V` nested in `V`) each containing one id64 as a zipped seq-src pair (see ZipUint64Pair).
 The sequence is sorted in the ascenting order of record bytes, like `bytes.Compare()`.

 The merge algorithm for version vectors is simple: take the maximum `seq` for each `src`.
 Note that `seq=0` is distinct from